guiloga/guirpc/README.md

 # guirpc

+_A pre-release is published to PyPi, but a first proper version is still under construction_ :construction_worker:

-### RPC core package to build a FaaS-like application service
+_It is an RPC core package to build a FaaS-like application service :stuck_out_tongue_winking_eye:_
 ____
 [![Build Status](https://www.travis-ci.com/guiloga/guirpc.svg?branch=master)](https://www.travis-ci.com/guiloga/guirpc)